 32 Lincolns Inn Fields is an occupied and fully-functioning, academic, listed building.
 In operation seven days a week, the building is a key aspect of the estate for the London School of Economics (LSE).

-Following a multimillion pound refurbishment of the whole building, that completed in 2013, the basement areas had been subjected to water ingress into teaching areas and computer rooms for three years, despite a waterproof system being installed.
-Previous attempts by the main contractor to resolve the water ingress had been unsuccessful.
+Following the building’s refurbishment of the whole building, the basement areas had been subjected to water ingress into teaching areas and computer rooms despite a waterproof system being recently installed.

 Under Rund Partnership’s appointment to the LSE Estates Consultancy Framework, we were commissioned to investigate the cause of the ingress, specify a solution and manage the works to their successful conclusion.